mfoo/CoffeeScript-Game-Of-Life/README.md

 Usage
 =====
-In order to run this yourself, you must execute the Makefile.
-This will compile the CoffeeScript into JavaScript.
-Then simply open `index.html` in your browser.
+In order to run this yourself, simply open `index.html` in your browser.

+If you want to make changes, modify the `conway.coffee` file then execute the Makefile.
+This requires you to have the CoffeeScript Compiler (and Node.js) installed on your machine.